sst/guide/_chapters/load-secrets-from-env-yml.md

 A quick explanation on the above:

-- We are loading a custom variable called `environment` from the `env.yml` based on the stage we are deploying to using `file(env.yml):${self:custom.stage}`.
-But if that stage is not defined in the `env.yml`, then we fallback to loading everything under the `default:` block using `file(env.yml):default`.
+- We are loading a custom variable called `environment` from the `env.yml` file.
+This is based on the stage (we are deploying to) using `file(env.yml):${self:custom.stage}`.
+But if that stage is not defined in the `env.yml` then we fallback to loading everything under the `default:` block using `file(env.yml):default`.
 So Serverless Framework checks if the first is available before falling back to the second.

 - We then use this to add it to our environment variables by adding `stripeSecretKey` to the `environment:` block using `${self:custom.environment.stripeSecretKey}`.
 This makes it available as `process.env.stripeSecretKey` in our Lambda functions.
+You'll recall this from the previous chapter.

-### Commit our changes
+### Commit Our Changes

 Now we need to ensure that we don't commit our `env.yml` file to git.
 The starter project that we are using has the following in the `.gitignore`.